IBM/cloud-enterprise-examples/iac/01-getting-started/remote_state/README.md

    cd ..
    ```

+   On MacOS X you may have to replace `decode --decode` by `base64 -D`

 2. Move back to this directory.
 Due to the terraform issue [#19185](https://github.com/hashicorp/terraform/issues/19185) generate the private and public key like so: